VITALISED/renms/docs/BUILD.md

 ## "I want it now!"

 This is really easy.
-See the `config-template.cmake`?
+First, make sure python is installed on your system.
+Second, see the `config-template.cmake`?
 Copy it into a file called `config.cmake`, and change any values you think need changed (at the very least NMS_EXE_PATH must be changed).
-Then sync the submodules, configure, and build.
+It should find Python on its own.
+After that, configure and build.
 If it's in the shell:

-You'll also need a copy of Python 3 on path for pybind11.

 ```sh
 mkdir build && cd build